On Projections in the Noncommutative 2-Torus Algebra: Conclusion and open questions

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-We would like to thank Andrzej Sitarz for his corrections and illuminating remarks.
-Project operated within the Foundation for Polish Science IPP Programme ``Geometry and Topology in Physical Models'' co-financed by the EU European Regional Development Fund, Operational Program Innovative Economy 2007-2013.
+We would like to thank Andrzej Sitarz for his illuminating remarks.
+Project operated within the Foundation for Polish Science IPP Programme ``Geometry and Topology in Physical Models'' co-f\/inanced by the EU European Regional Development Fund, Operational Program Innovative Economy 2007-2013.